mitchos/pyZscaler/CONTRIBUTING.md

 ## I Develop with Github

-I use github to host code, to track issues and feature requests, as well as accept pull requests.
+I use GitHub to host code, to track issues and feature requests, as well as accept pull requests.

 ## I Use [Github Flow](https://guides.github.com/introduction/flow/index.html), So All Code Changes Happen Through Pull Requests